rohit-mehra/ai-simulated-annealing/README.md

 ## Synopsis

-This is a simulated annealing algorithm Implementation in a Jupyter notebook and using it to solve the Traveling Salesman Problem (TSP) between US state capitals.
+This is a simulated annealing algorithm Implementation in a Jupyter notebook.
+Here, it is used to solve the Traveling Salesman Problem (TSP) between US state capitals.
+A brief consistency and temperature scheduling analysis is also done.

 ### Run Command